Do short-term mission trips do anyone any good?

 Holli says, “Short-term mission trips change your life because they change how you look at people.
 In theory, it’s easy to learn about a group of people who have never heard of Jesus, or people who are really poor, and to an extent you can really care about them.
 But when you actually go and experience what their life is like, see where they live, meet them, hear them, see them face to face, it makes it not only understandable to your mind, but your heart really becomes attached.
 It becomes real.
 I’ve seen what it’s like to live in a different culture, and it’s really given me a heart for people that I couldn’t have had without the experience.”

 Janet Morrison has organized six mission trips and is now the director of Great Commission Trips, a ministry affiliated with Grace Communion International.
-She is organizing a trip to work with Haitian refugee children in the Bahamas this summer and a trip to Zambia next year.
 For more information see www.greatcommissiontrips.org.
 She gives special thanks to the GCI churches in the Philippines, the Bahamas and Zambia for their support and help.
 For work in Mexico, see www.cbmission.org.